jb-cheng/Jeopardy/README.md

 6. Until every question is addressed, the game goes on.
 7. The program selects a winner and shows the final scores.

+## License
+The project is not connected to the official Jeopardy! game; rather, it is an educational endeavour.
+Feel free to alter and enhance it for educational reasons.

+## Contact
+Please contact us through the GitHub repository or Canvas if you have any questions or concerns.